+Transcript Attribute:

-Transcript Attribute: non canonical U12 non canonical conserved non canonical genome sequence error non canonical other non canonical polymorphism mRNA, EST or proteins homology evidence from orthologous loci from other species (i.e. non-organism-supported (non-o-s)) can be used to build variants on the condition that homology is perfectly co-linear and all normal splicing rules are upheld, i.e. splice sites are canonical or if not the rules for non-canonical splicing are obeyed.
+non canonical U12

+non canonical conserved

+non canonical genome sequence error

+non canonical other

+non canonical polymorphism

+Using non-best-in-genome and non-organism-supported evidence to build transcript models mRNA, EST or proteins homology evidence from orthologous loci from other species (i.e. non-organism-supported (non-o-s)) can be used to build variants on the condition that homology is perfectly co-linear and all normal splicing rules are upheld, i.e. splice sites are canonical or if not the rules for non-canonical splicing are obeyed.
 You can use non-organism evidence to build NMD variants or to extend variants based on locus-specific evidence, providing the exon structure they share is identical.